 Once Frank was finished, and all the parts were sent to Vienna, they assembled all the parts to make the Bohemian Grand come alive.

 “It is certainly exciting to be part of this and to see my part of the project being the base, being incorporated with a box.
 It’s so unlike any other project that I’ve ever done where I complete a whole sculpture.
 This sculpture is a combination of different artisans from around the world.
 It’s amazing,” says Frank.

 “Bosendorfer started building pianos in 1828, which makes us the oldest premium piano manufacturer in the world.
 For such a project, we would never compromise in the acoustical setting of the piano.
 However, for the exterior, we have almost unlimited possibilities, and the Grand Bohemian piano is a perfect example of traditional craftsmanship and a magnificent design,” says senior product designer Ferdinand Brau (MGBH).

 The unveiling ceremony of the Bosendorfer Grand Bohemian piano took place at the Imperial Hotel in Vienna, where both Mr. Richard Kessler and Mr. Frank Castelluccio were invited as the honorary guests.

-In the US, you can hear the Grand Bohemian Piano at the Bosendorfer Lounge of Richard Kessler’s Bohemian Hotel in Orlando, FL.
+In the US, until recently, one could hear the Grand Bohemian Piano at the Bosendorfer Lounge of Richard Kessler’s Bohemian Hotel in Orlando, FL.
 Now this beautiful instrument, however, enjoys its residence at Mr. Kessler’s home.

 And since there are only nine of these pianos made worldwide, I wonder, where did the other eight find their home?